Skip to content

 Index the reference genome

 Our first step is to index the reference genome for use by BWA.
-Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
+Indexing allows the aligner to quickly find potential alignment sites for query sequence in a genome, which saves time during alignment.
 Indexing the reference only has to be run once.
 The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment.

-Since we are working on the NeSI HPC, we need to search and load the package before we start using it. - More on packages will be discussed in the HPC and Slurm section
+Since we are working on the NeSI HPC, we need to search and load the package before we start using it.

 module spider bwa